FACT-Finder-Web-Components/documentation/markdown/1.x/en/core-result-dispatcher.md

     //listen for ffReady before HTML import is loaded or you'll miss the event document.addEventListener("ffReady", function () {
         const key = factfinder.communication.ResultDispatcher.subscribe("result", function (resultData, event) {
-            // process the result and or the event
+            // process the result and/or the event
         });

         factfinder.communication.ResultDispatcher.unsubscribe("result", key);